scootcho/portfolio-landing/source/_posts/2014-07-02-codecademy-javascript.markdown

 4 hrs

 Knowing that JavaScript will be extremely useful in combination with Ruby on Rails.
-I started Codecademy's <a href="http://www.codecademy.com/tracks/javascript" target="_blank">JavaScript Track</a> today.
+I started Codecademy's [JavaScript Track][jstrack] today.
 It was especially fun building the rock-paper-scissors game.

 Scottbot vs Computer, who will win!?